Call for Entries 2023:

 Selection process

 The selection team of DOK.forum will choose from all submissions for the DOK.talent Award for a total of nine projects.
-At a closed event on Thursday, 4 May 2023 (tbc) at the Munich University of Television and Film (or online if necessary), the participants will present their projects individually and without technical aids to four jurors in three rounds.
+At a closed event in the beginning of the festival (early May 2024) at the Munich University of Television and Film the participants will present their projects individually and without technical aids to four jurors in three rounds.
 The jurors are renowned decision makers from public broadcasters and the documentary film industry in German-speaking countries.
 This is followed by Q&A and feedback.
 The jury meeting will take place after the event.

-In the run-up (Wednesday, 3 May 2023, tbc) Jan Sebening, head of the DOK.fest Student Award, will also offer a workshop on the topic of feedback for the nine nominated participants.
+In the run-up, Jan Sebening, head of the Student Award at DOK.fest München, will also offer a workshop on the topic of feedback for the nine nominated participants.

 Participating film academies